Wajdi al-Ahdal: Life and career

 Wajdi al-Ahdal was born near Bajil in the province of Al Hudaydah and studied at the University of Sanaa.
 His first short stories were published in 1995 in a Yemeni newspaper, and later in Aswat magazine, which was edited by Yemeni poet Abdul Aziz al-Maqaleh.

 In 2002, al-Ahdal's novel Qawarib Jabaliya (Mountain Boats) was confiscated by the Yemeni Ministry of Culture for insulting ‘morality, religion, and conventions of Yemeni society’.
 To avoid imprisonment, he spent some time in exile in Syria before being able to return to Yemen.

 A more recent novel, The Quarantine Philosopher was nominated for the International Prize for Arabic Fiction (IPAF) in 2008.
 In 2010, al-Ahdal was selected as one of the invited writers for Beirut39, a group of 39 Arab writers under the age of 40, chosen through a contest organised by Banipal magazine and the Hay Festival.
 He was also chosen by IPAF to be one of the seven participants in its writers' workshop Nadwa in 2010.

-al-Ahdal's work has appeared in English translation in a number of anthologies:
+al-Ahdal's works have been translated into English in a number of anthologies: